Meet the Staff of Faraday House

 Rachel Tafesse finds that there is nothing quite like working in education and her position as Academic Administrator enables her to have the best of both worlds working closely with both faculty and students.
 Rachel administers the architectural program as well as dealing with other academic matters at SU London.

-Linda Harkness has a BA (Hons) in French and European Studies from the University of Sussex.
+Linda Harkness is our Health and Wellness Manager.
+She has a BA (Hons) in French and European Studies from the University of Sussex.
 She joined the Syracuse London Program in 1998 after a long career with British Airways Cabin Services where she became a Cabin Services Director.
-She now coordinates student services at the London Center.

 Josh Leuner is a Program and Communications Assistant at Syracuse University London, working in the Student Life Office and updating Facebook, Twitter and other social media.
 Josh was born and raised in London but spent 10 years in sunny Australia before moving back here in 2010.
 Josh has over 15 years’ experience working with international students and is currently studying at Birkbeck College in London, doing a BA in Spanish and Latin American Studies.